Assisted Living

 Assisted living

 If your loved one is relatively healthy and enjoys socializing, an assisted living community may be a good fit.
+Assisted living facilities support seniors with low-level needs, like help with activities of daily living (ADLs) such as bathing, dressing, and eating.
 On a large campus, they can find ways to stay active through clubs, fitness activities, and social events.

 Residential care homes

-While an assisted living community may be a fit for seniors who love to socialize, smaller and more intimate residential care homes can be better for seniors who wish to have a close-knit friend group and a homelike atmosphere.
+While an assisted living community may be a fit for seniors who love to socialize, smaller and more intimate residential care homes can be better for some seniors.
+Those who still need help with ADLs, but wish to have a close-knit friend group and a homelike atmosphere may find these smaller communities a better option.

 Memory care